-Top 5 AppsFlyer Industry Data Trends from 2017, and What They Mean for 2018
+Top 5 AppsFlyer Market Data Trends from 2017 & What They Mean for 2018

 2017 was another great year for mobile.
 Marketers who put mobile at the heart of their activities reaped the rewards, as budgets continued pouring into the channel.
 New data from Magna Global has mobile ad sales up 39% in 2017, with an expected additional 27% jump in 2018 to reach 62% of all digital ad sales.
 That’s a cool $147 billion in spend in case you were wondering.